GTMStack

 Transparency with Prospects

-The practical concern is that disclosure might reduce response rates.
-But building customer relationships on undisclosed automation creates a trust liability — if prospects later learn that the “personal” outreach they received was agent-generated, the feeling of being deceived can damage the relationship.
+Building customer relationships on undisclosed automation creates a trust liability.
+If prospects later learn that the “personal” outreach was agent-generated, the feeling of being deceived can damage the relationship.

 Employment Impact

 Organizations have a responsibility to help their teams through this transition.
 That means investing in reskilling, providing time for people to develop new capabilities, and being transparent about how automation will affect roles.
-The companies that handle this transition well will retain their best talent; the ones that surprise their teams with sudden automation-driven layoffs will lose trust and institutional knowledge.

 Data Use Boundaries